cell-org/c0js.cell.computer/README.md

       - `0` if the IPFS encoding of the metadata CID was "raw" type. **Most NFT metadata will have an encoding of 0**.
       - `1` if the IPFS encoding of the metadata CID was "dag-pb" type
     - `receiver`: the receiver of the gift
+    - `relations`: a `Relations` array.
+In this case just a single item array made up of one Relation object, with the following attributes
+      - `code`: `11` (as defined in the token script schema)
-    - `royaltyReceiver`: royalty receiver for this token
+      - `addr`: royalty receiver for this token
-    - `royaltyAmount`: royalty amount for this token (out of 1,000,000)
+      - `id`: royalty amount for this token (out of 1,000,000)
   - `domain`: the context in which the token is valid.
 The domain must contain at least the two following attributes:
     - `verifyingContract`: the contract address
     - `chainId`: the chainId of the host contract (1 for mainnet, 4 for rinkeby, etc.)